Cryptography Engineering Lead

 Our ambition is to be the leading UK business for diversity, equity and inclusion supporting our customers, colleagues and communities and we’re committed to creating an environment in which everyone can thrive, learn and develop.

+We were one of the first major organisations to set goals on diversity in senior roles, create a menopause health package, and a dedicated Working with Cancer Initiative.
 We offer reasonable workplace adjustments for colleagues with disabilities, including flexibility in office attendance, location and working patterns.
-And, as a Disability Confident Leader, we guarantee interviews for a fair and proportionate number of applicants who meet the minimum criteria for the role with a disability, long-term health or neurodivergent condition through the Disability Confident Scheme.
+As a Disability Confident Leader, we guarantee interviews for a fair and proportionate number of applicants who meet the minimum criteria for the role with a disability, long-term health or neurodivergent condition through the Disability Confident Scheme.
+We provide reasonable adjustments throughout the recruitment process to reduce or remove barriers.
+Just let us know what you need.

 Want to do amazing work, that’s interesting and makes a difference to millions of people?
 Join our journey.